Blog Archive

 Looking out from second floor window of Hoover Block toward northwest corner of West Third and Williams.
 Recreation of Wright & Wright Job Printers, photo by Author, 2014.

-1005/1015 West Third Street- Wright Cycle Exchange (December 1892-1893)
+1015 West Third Street- Wright Cycle Exchange (December 1892-1893)

 The first location for the Wright's bicycle business has traditionally been identified as 1005 West Third Street, occupied in December of 1892.
 Wright historians (including this author) have written that the 1892 Wright Cycle Exchange was located in the same building later occupied and expanded by the Gem City Ice Cream Company.
 This "fact" has been repeated by many Wright historians, printed in numerous Wright biographies over the past 30+ years, and accepted as indisputable truth.
 This author however has determined through further study, that this piece of history is indeed incorrect, as can be ascertained through examination of the Sanborn Fire Insurance maps of 1887, 1897, 1919, and 1950, the Williams' Dayton City Directories of this time period, the Montgomery County Auditor GIS Document Archives, and the Montgomery County Records Center and Archives.
 The facts are straightforward and evident, and will be clearly stated here, as there is much in print that states otherwise.

-The 1005 West Third Street building available to be occupied by the Wright Cycle Exchange in 1892 was a small single story structure as indicated on the 1897 Sanborn Fire Insurance map shown below, not much larger than the Wright's first printing shop location at 1210 West Third.
+The 1005 West Third Street building available in 1892 was a small single story structure as indicated on the 1897 Sanborn Fire Insurance map shown below, not much larger than the Wright's first printing shop location at 1210 West Third.
 Unlikely as a candidate for a Cycle Shop due to its small size, this 1005 building was necessarily later demolished for the construction of the 1005/07 two-story building eventually occupied by the Gem City Ice Cream Company in 1901/2.
 (Later expansions of the Gem City Ice Cream building attached to, and maintained much of the two-story original structure, including it's addresses of 1005/1007, and adding 1009/1011.)
 This building was originally known as The Nicholas Block, having been financed for construction by the owner, Abraham Nicholas.
 Abraham did not obtain this property (lot 6308) from the owners Henry and Elizabeth Kelly until January 18th of 1894.(5)

 From the William's Dayton City Directory, 1894, Henry Kelly living at his residence at 1003 W. 3rd, West Side.
 This home would require demolition prior to the construction of the Nicholas Block, later to be known as the Gem City Ice Cream Building.